siyuyuan/siyuyuan/README.md

 Ph.D. student at [Data Science](https://sds.fudan.edu.cn/) @ [Fudan University](https://www.fudan.edu.cn/).

-News: Two papers accepted to ACL 2023!
-One is _Coscript_ on constraint language planning, and the other is _KPCE_ on concept extraction through the lens of a Structural Causal Model.

 - 🔬 I’m interested in **Cognitive Science & LLMs**.
 - 📫 Mail to me: syyuan21@m.fudan.edu.cn